Foundation / Corporation

 The award is $100,000.

-- Nominees who have not reached their 50th birthday by the close of the nomination period on Thursday, January 12th, 2018.
+- Nominees must not have reached their 50th birthday by the close of the nomination period.
 There are no exceptions to this date.

 Nominees are bought to the attention of the Prize by a nominating team consisting of a Nominator and three References.
 Nominees cannot self-nominate.
 The Nominator acts as the point of contact between the Prize and the nominee during the nomination and evaluation process.

 All nominating teams and nominees will be notified if they have not been successful in the summer.
-The Prize recipient will be announced in early fall.
+The Prize recipient will be announced in the fall.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.